Penal labor in the United States

-Firms including those in the technology and food industries are often provided tax incentives to contract prison labor, commonly at below market rates.
-The Work Opportunity Tax Credit (WOTC) serves as a federal tax credit that grants employers $2,400 for every work-release employed inmate.
-"Prison in-sourcing" has grown in popularity as an alternative to outsourcing work to countries with lower labor costs.
-A wide variety of companies such as Whole Foods, McDonald's, Target, IBM, Texas Instruments, Boeing, Nordstrom, Intel, Wal-Mart, Victoria's Secret, Aramark, AT&T, BP, Starbucks, Microsoft, Nike, Honda, Macy's and Sprint and many more actively participated in prison in-sourcing throughout the 1990s and 2000s.
-After the 2021 storming of the US Capitol, it was noted that FPI would receive priority when the federal government purchases products such as office furniture to replace what was damaged in the riots.
+Firms in industries such as technology and food have received tax incentives for contracting prison labor, often at lower-than-market rates.
+The Work Opportunity Tax Credit (WOTC) grants employers $2,400 for every work-release employed inmate.
+"Prison in-sourcing" has become an alternative to outsourcing work to countries with lower labor costs.
+Companies such as Whole Foods, McDonald's, Target, IBM, and others participated in prison in-sourcing during the 1990s and 2000s.
+Following the January 6 United States Capitol attack, Federal Prison Industries was prioritized for federal purchases of replacement goods, such as office furniture, damaged in the riots.